This handy guide provides all you need for success when growing patio fruit & vegetables

 - High in Vitamin A.

-- Sow leaf beet: April to June direct into its container – roughly 8 plants to a 25cm (10″) pot.
+- Sow leaf beet and chard seeds: April to June direct into its container – roughly 8 plants to a 25cm (10″) pot.
 There are some very colourful varieties that make a great display.
 Keep well watered

-- Sow leaf salad: Fortnightly outdoors from April to October.
+- Sow lettuce and leaf seeds: Fortnightly outdoors from April to October.
 The first cutting can be taken approximately 14-21 days later leaving 3cm (1¼”) for re-growth, you should get about 2-3 clippings from each sowing.

 - High in Potassium, folic acid and vitamins A & C.

-- Sow leeks thinly in April/May and aim for plants about 2cm apart.
+- Sow leek seeds thinly in April/May and aim for plants about 2cm apart.
 Harvest within 10-12 weeks while they are still young and tasty.
 Fortnightly sowings of leek seeds will ensure a constant supply for salads, stir fries or lightly steaming.

 - Source of beta-carotene and vitamin A.